Naren-Karthik/sf_metamanage/README.md

 # sfmetadatamanage
-Python code for creating &amp; managing Salesforce metadata snapshot, environment comparison &amp; change tracking.
+Python based CLI tool for creating &amp; managing Salesforce metadata snapshot, environment comparison &amp; change tracking.

+***Prerequisites***
+To start using this CLI tool the below setup needs to be completed in your laptop or server used for code management.
+These steps are detailed in the [word document] (Python - Salesforce metadata retrieve & compare.docx) above.
+1. Installing Python
+2. Setting up Salesforce retrieve folder
+3. Setting up the code folder

-Using the CLI tool:
+***Using the CLI tool:***

 So let’s assume you installed Python and you have created a folder named “salesforce_retreive” in C drive and placed the unzipped “src” folder and “code” folder inside this folder and completed all the setup steps in the word document attached above.

-Please note: The following 4 metadata components won’t be pulled as of yet as they follow a different storage/retrieval pattern in Salesforce.
-1. Dashboard
-2. Document
-3. EmailTemplate
-4. Report

-Step 1: Go to command prompt using (windows button + r) and entering `cmd`
+Step 1: Go to command prompt - (windows button + r) and `cmd`

-Step 2: Go to the “code” folder by typing
+Step 2: Go to the “code” folder

 `cd <Code folder path> and hit ENTER`